dancer1325/swagger-ui/docs/samples/webpack-getting-started/README.md

   * Problems:
     * Problem1: "[webpack-cli] Error: For the selected environment is no default script chunk format available:"
       * Solution: Add `output.chunkFormat` and "browserslist"
+* Open in your desired browser -- "http://localhost:8080"
+  * Check that OpenAPI specification in "swagger-config.yaml" is displayed